Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 1. Library preparation

-Things like graphical waveforms (so the DJ can see where different parts of the track fall, like breakdowns and drops), key analysis (for harmonic mixing), “beatgrids” (info about the BPM/tempo and where the beats in the track fall), and user-added cue points and loops (for live remixing and quick mixing) can all advantageously be added to tracks before a gig, and the DJ software is where you do that.
+Things like graphical waveforms (so the DJ can see where different parts of the track fall, such as breakdowns and drops), key analysis (for harmonic mixing), “beatgrids” (info about the BPM/tempo and where the beats in the track fall), and user-added cue points and loops (for live remixing and quick mixing) can all advantageously be added to tracks before a gig, and the DJ software is where you do that.

 Right now, the music prep aspect of Rekordbox software is unrivalled.